The Kožbanšček Brook

 A three-step waterfall is about 9 m high and falls in the channel.

-A Pool Below the Podpoznik Homestead
+A Pool Near the Kužini Homestead

 Near the end of the left spring branch water formed